 Gobert 27 points, 25 rebounds in Jazz 112-107 OT win at Mavs

-Gobert, who finished with career highs of 27 points and 25 rebounds, missed both of his free throw attempts with 1:50 left.
-But the second one ricocheted right back to him, and he fed the ball to Joe Johnson for a tying 3-pointer.
+Rudy Gobert had career highs with 27 points and 25 rebounds, including one on his missed free throw in overtime that led to the tying 3-pointer by Joe Johnson, and the Utah Jazz beat the Dallas Mavericks 112-107 on Friday night.
+Gobert had just missed both of his free throw attempts with 1:50 left, but the second one ricocheted right back to him.

 Add your comments below